dkapellusch/LLMLibraries/PROMPT.md

 Choose the stack.
 Keep the code minimal and clean.
-The interface should feel deliberately designed rather than AI-generated: readable type, strong spacing, no tiny filler copy, and a quiet visual language inspired by Linear's clarity.
-Elegance is when nothing further can be removed.
+The interface should feel deliberately designed rather than AI-generated: readable type, strong spacing, no tiny filler copy, and a quiet visual language.
+Remember, elegance is when nothing further can be removed.

 Produce the best working application you can in one attempt.
 Include tests, seed data, setup instructions, and a final review pass for correctness, cleanup, and visual polish.

-## Evaluation notes

-This repository preserves two one-shot submissions side by side:

-- `submissions/qwen-omp` — Qwen 3.8 27B / OMP, a dependency-free Node and
-  SQLite implementation with a 6,330-volume catalog and a full reservation lifecycle.
-- `submissions/luna` — Luna Max reasoning, a React/Vite and Express
-  implementation with a 5,184-volume Open Library catalog.